cucapra/opal-semantics/README.md

 4. Theorems and proofs over the Coq implementation of semantics: [src/proofs.v]
 5. An unverified "compiler" from a nicer syntax to the Coq deep embedding: [src/compiler]

+[//]: # These are meant to link to GitHub code, while leaving the above pretty
 [semantics.pdf]: semantics.pdf
 [src/semantics.v]: src/semantics.v
 [src/interp.v]: src/interp.v